Inpatient Unit

 Please bring all your current medication with you, including any over the counter medications.
 You will also need to bring in your own toiletries, clothing and nightwear.
 Unfortunately we can’t launder your clothing, so a family member or friend would need to do this for you during your stay.

-We want you to feel as comfortable as possible while you're with us, so feel free to bring in photo frames, cushions, etc. to make you feel at home.
+We want you to feel as comfortable as possible while you're with us, so feel free to bring in photos, books, blankets, etc. to make you feel at home.
 Your personal property remains your responsibility, so we advise against bringing in valuable items or excess money.
+Electrical items may be brought in but will require PAT testing during admission.

 What are the visiting hours?